Optimal Paired Comparison Experiments for Second-Order Interactions: Optimal designs

-\begin{proof}[Proof of Lemma~\ref{lemma1}] The quantities $h_1(d)$ and $h_2(d)$ can be obtained as in \cite{grasshoff2003optimal}.
-For $h_3(d)$ we proceed similarly by first noting that $\sum^{v}_{i=1}\textbf{f}_1(i)\textbf{f}_1(i)^{\top}=\frac{v-1}{2}\textbf{M}$ and $\sum_{i\neq j}\textbf{f}_1(i)\textbf{f}_1(j)^{\top}=-\frac{v-1}{2}\textbf{M}$.
-For the second-order interactions, we consider attributes $k$, $\ell$ and $m$, say, and distinguish between pairs in which all three attributes are distinct, pairs in which two of these attributes $k$ and $\ell$, say, have distinct levels in the alternatives while the same level is presented in both alternatives for the remaining attribute and, finally, pairs in which only one of the attributes, say, $k$ has distinct levels in the alternatives while the same level is presented in both alternatives for the two remaining attributes:
+\end{lemma} \begin{proof} The quantities $h_1(d)$ and $h_2(d)$ are identical to the terms in \citet{grasshoff2003optimal}.
+For $h_3(d)$ we proceed by first noting that the auxiliary terms $\sum^{v}_{i=1}\textbf{f}(i)\textbf{f}(i)^{\top}=\frac{v-1}{2}\textbf{M}$ and $\sum_{i\neq j}\textbf{f}(i)\textbf{f}(j)^{\top}=-\frac{v-1}{2}\textbf{M}$.
+For the three-attribute interactions, we consider attributes $k$, $\ell$ and $m$, say, and distinguish between pairs in which all three attributes are distinct, pairs in which two of these attributes $k$ and $\ell$, say, have distinct levels in the alternatives while the same level is presented in both alternatives for the remaining attribute and, finally, pairs in which only one of the attributes, say, $k$ has distinct levels in the alternatives while the same level is presented in both alternatives for the two remaining attributes: also